TobunZainab/Cyclicstic-Bike-Share--SQL-Code/README.md

 Cyclistic is a bike share program with over 5,800 bicycles locked in a network of 692 stations across Chicago, United States.
 Cyclistics offer a variety of bike types such as: reclining bikes, hand tricycles and cargo bikes making bike share more inclusive to people with disabilities and riders who cannot use a standard two-wheeled bike.
 Cyclistic also have a flexible pricing plans: single-ride passes, full-day passess and annual membeships.

-**BUSINESS GOAL**
+**BUSINESS TASK**

-The company aims to design marketing strategies to convert casual riders into annual member as it is has been concluded that annual members are much more profitable thancasual riders.
+The company aims to design marketing strategies to convert casual riders into annual members as it is has been concluded that annual membership is much more profitable than casual riders.
 The marketing team needs to better understand how annual members and casual riders differ and why casual riders will buy annual membership.

-**BUSINESS TASK**

-Analyse 12 months data of the cyclistic bike share program to study trends of users inorder to help create a good marketing strategy.

 **DATA SOURCE**

+12 months data of the cyclistic bike share program was analysed.
 The data was gotten from https://divvy-tripdata.s3.amazonaws.com/index.html

 **DATA PREPARATION AND PROCESSING**